 - Depending on your size and resources, you may find it beneficial to create a specific customer experience role; their job responsibilities can revolve around CX improvement

-“Did you know, according to PwC, 42% of consumers worldwide will pay more for a friendly, welcoming experience?
-In the U.S., 65 percent of customers believe a positive experience with a brand is more important than good advertising.”
+“Did you know, according to 123FormBuilder, 90% of consumers worldwide will pay more for a friendly, welcoming experience?
+And, 81% percent of customers are more likely to make a repeat purchase from a brand with good customer service.”

 Other Quick Tips for Improving Customer Experience